 A NASA spacecraft has captured an amazing video of solar twisters blowing across the surface of the sun.

-The tornado-style eruptions of super-hot plasma were spotted by NASA's Solar Dynamics Observatory, which is constantly recording high-definition videos of the sun.
+The tornado-like eruptions of super-hot plasma were spotted by NASA's Solar Dynamics Observatory, which is constantly recording high-definition videos of the sun.

 The sun tornado video shows swirling fountains of plasma creeping across the surface of the sun during a 30-hour period between Feb.
 7 and 8.
 But unlike tornadoes on Earth, which are wind-driven phenomena, the sun's plasma tornadoes are shaped by the powerful magnetic field of our star.